What are charter schools, who runs them and how are they different from traditional public schools?

 How many charters are there in California?

-Overall there are just over 600,000 students enrolled in charter schools in California — about a tenth of the state’s total K-12 public-school student population.
+Overall there are 630,000 students enrolled in charter schools in California — about a tenth of the state’s total K-12 public-school student population.

 How does California’s charter school growth compare with other states?